jamesocoder/myProjects/spotifyApi/shuffle/front/README.md

     - You can change App.tsx's handleClick() function to dispatch an incremented() action instead of amountAdded().
         - After doing so and saving the file, you'll also see a demonstration of Vite's Hot Module Replacement.
 Without having to reload the page, when you click the button, it will only be incremented by 1.

-# React + TypeScript + Vite
+# Toolchain

-Based off a Vite template that provided a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project was started from a Vite + React + TypeScript template that provided a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: